CamoCatX/camocatx.github.io/README.md

 ✔ Multiple bugs in the original theme are fixed.

-✔ Updates and improvements are constantly coming, and new bugs are fixed when found.
+✔ Updates and improvements are constantly coming, and new bugs are getting fixed when found.

 All changes are made with ❤, Feel free to use this updated version.